-In addition, candidates must pass a written exam and a typing test.
-In some instances, applicants may need to pass a background check, lie detector and drug tests, and tests for hearing and vision.
+In addition, candidates usually must pass an exam and a typing test.
+In some instances, candidates may need to pass a background check, lie detector and drug tests, and tests for hearing and vision.

-Some states require 40 or more hours of initial training, and some require continuing education every 2 to 3 years.
-Other states do not mandate any specific training, leaving individual localities and agencies to structure their own requirements and conduct their own courses.
+For example, some states require 40 or more hours of training, and others require continuing education every 2 to 3 years.
+Still other states do not mandate any specific training, leaving individual localities and agencies to structure their own requirements and conduct their own courses.

-Training is usually conducted in a classroom and on the job, and is often followed by a probationary period of about 1 year.
+Training programs typically involve an instructional course and may include on-the-job demonstrations.
+Training may be followed by a probationary period of about 1 year.
 However, the period may vary by agency, as there is no national standard governing training or probation.

-Training covers a wide variety of topics, such as local geography, agency protocols, and standard procedures.
-Dispatchers are also taught how to use specialized equipment, such as two-way radios and computer-aided dispatch software.
-Computer systems that dispatchers use consist of several monitors that display call information, maps, relevant criminal history, and video, depending on the location of the incident.
-Dispatchers often receive specialized training to prepare for high-risk incidents, such as child abductions and suicidal callers.
+Training covers a variety of topics, such as local geography, agency protocols, and standard procedures.
+Public safety telecommunicators learn how to use equipment such as computer-aided dispatch systems, which consist of several monitors that may display call information, maps, and video.
+They also may receive training to prepare for high-risk incidents, such as child abductions and suicidal callers.

 Licenses, Certifications, and Registrations

-Many states require dispatchers to be certified.
+Many states and localities require public safety telecommunicators to be certified.
 The Association of Public-Safety Communications Officials (APCO) provides a list of states requiring training and certification.
 One certification is the Emergency Medical Dispatcher (EMD) certification, which enables dispatchers to give medical assistance over the phone.

-Dispatchers may choose to pursue additional certifications, such as the National Emergency Number Association’s Emergency Number Professional (ENP) certification or APCO’s Registered Public-Safety Leader (RPL) certification, which demonstrate their leadership skills and knowledge of the profession.
+Public safety telecommunicators may choose to pursue additional certifications, such as the National Emergency Number Association’s Emergency Number Professional (ENP) certification or APCO’s Registered Public-Safety Leader (RPL) certification, which demonstrate their leadership skills and knowledge.

-Training and certifications, such as emergency medical technician (EMT) training, can aide those looking to advance.
+Training and additional certifications may help public safety telecommunicators become senior dispatchers or supervisors.
 Additional education and related work experience may be helpful in advancing to management-level positions.

 Ability to multitask.
-Dispatchers must stay calm in order to simultaneously answer calls, collect vital information, coordinate responders, use mapping software and camera feeds, and assist callers.
+Public safety telecommunicators must stay calm in order to simultaneously answer calls, collect vital information, coordinate responders, monitor multiple displays, and use a variety of equipment.

 Communication skills.
-Dispatchers work with law enforcement, emergency response teams, and civilians.
-They must be able to communicate the nature of an emergency effectively and coordinate the appropriate response.
+Public safety telecommunicators work with law enforcement, emergency response teams, and civilians.
+They must be able to communicate the nature of an emergency effectively and to coordinate the appropriate response.

 Empathy.
-Dispatchers must be willing and able to help callers who have a wide range of needs.
+Public safety telecommunicators must be willing to help a range of callers with varying needs.
 They must be calm, polite, and sympathetic, while also collecting relevant information quickly.

 Listening skills.
-Dispatchers must listen carefully to collect relevant details, even though some callers might have trouble speaking because of anxiety or stress.
+Public safety telecommunicators must listen carefully to collect relevant details, even though some callers might have trouble speaking because of anxiety or stress.